Château Malartic-Lagravière Pessac-Léognan rouge 2019 - Grand Cru Classé

 Wine rated (2022 guide) 94.5/100

-A pure, aquiline nose of blue fruits with vanilla flowers.
-Incredibly refined on the palate, with intensely fruity and beautifully tart flavors.
-A lovely satiny texture, ending with a salty finish.
+A clean, elegant nose of blueberries and vanilla-scented flowers.
+Incredibly refined on the palate, with intensely fruity and pleasantly tart flavors.
+A beautiful, silky texture that gives way to a salty finish.

 The Wine Cellar Insider - Jeff Leve